EBSQ Examinations in Breast Surgery

 You should arrive at the place of your examination centre approximately 1 hour before the exam, bringing with you an ID with a photo for identification.

-All candidates who will pass the written exam on 23rd of June will be allowed to take the “oral” exam in Naples, Italy on 1st of October in order to successfully qualify for the EBSQ in Breast Surgery diploma.
-In the case of a candidate who passed the written exam on 23rd of June but, for any reason, does not apply to attend the oral exam in Naples, she/he can take the oral exam which follows during the next year only.
-If you originally apply for the oral exam in Naples, cancelation of your participation (for medical reasons only) may be accepted until 1 month before the exam (1st of September).
+All candidates who will pass the written exam on 22nd of June will be allowed to take the “oral” exam in order to successfully qualify for the EBSQ in Breast Surgery diploma.
+In the case of a candidate who passed the written exam on 22nd of June but, for any reason, does not apply to attend the oral exam, she/he can take the oral exam which follows during the next year only.
+If you originally apply for the oral exam, cancelation of your participation (for medical reasons only) may be accepted until 1 month before the exam.

 The number of examinees in each exam is limited.
 In this case, the applicants’ eligibility will be assessed on “first come - first served” basis after they complete the application steps and pay the fee.
 Please read the instructions carefully and submit all required documents to support your application.
 Please note that you should submit an UEMS Breast Surgery logbook provided at our website signed by your Supervisor / Professor / Department Head / Hospital Chief, whichever is relevant in your case.
 Please do not submit your hospital e-logbooks.